-Deception Island Neptune’s Bellows
+Deception Island and Neptune’s Bellows

 Wildlife on Deception Island

-Hiking on Deception Island
+Deception Island hiking

-Unlike many other parts of Antarctica, Deception Island is not totally covered by ice and therefore it offers some great walking opportunities.
-From Whalers Bay a great hike can be made towards a viewpoint above Neptune’s Window and South East Point.
-From this 130 metres high summit great views of Port Foster and the little rock columns called the Sewing Machine Needles can be made.
-Also Telefon Bay, at the north-western side of Port Foster offers great hiking opportunities and views.
+Since Deception Island is not totally covered by ice, it offers some great walking opportunities.
+A great hike can be made from Whalers Bay to a viewpoint above Neptune’s Window and South East Point.
+From this summit, you can enjoy great views of Port Foster and little rock columns called the “Sewing Machine Needles”.
+Telefon Bay at the northwest side of Port Foster also offers great hiking opportunities and views.